awsdocs/amazon-ec2-user-guide/doc_source/instance-types.md

 ## Instance limits<a name="instance-type-limits"></a>

-There is a limit on the total number of instances that you can launch in a region, and there are additional limits on some instance types\.
+There is a limit on the total number of instances that you can launch in a Region, and there are additional limits on some instance types\.

 For more information about the default limits, see [How many instances can I run in Amazon EC2?](https://aws.amazon.com/ec2/faqs/#How_many_instances_can_I_run_in_Amazon_EC2)